- Understand the basics of prokaryotic translation and how it differs from eukaryotic translation

-Translation is similar in prokaryotes and eukaryotes.
-Here we will explore how translation occurs in E. coli, a representative prokaryote, and specify any differences between bacterial and eukaryotic translation.
+As with mRNA synthesis, protein synthesis can be divided into three phases: initiation, elongation, and termination.
+The process of translation is similar in prokaryotes and eukaryotes.
+Here we’ll explore how translation occurs in E. coli, a representative prokaryote, and specify any differences between prokaryotic and eukaryotic translation.

 In eukaryotes, initiation complex formation is similar, with the following differences: